gcr07/SmartContracts-ETH/README.md

 So basically a token is just a contract that keeps track of who owns how much of that token, and some functions so those users can transfer their tokens to other addresses.

+###  ERC20 token

+>This means if you build an application that is capable of interacting with one ERC20 token, it's also capable of interacting with any ERC20 token.
+That way more tokens can easily be added to your app in the future without needing to be custom coded.
+You could simply plug in the new token contract address, and boom, your app has another token it can use.